 With the pilot's permission the cell phone's camera feature may be used (still or video).
+Users should ensure phones are in the appropriate "Airplane" mode.

-- 5. Lithium Battery Restrictions.
+5. Lithium Battery Restrictions.
 Lithium batteries are considered HAZMAT by DOT.
-DOT/FAA and our aviation service providers restrict their use on aircraft. - a.
+DOT/FAA and our aviation service providers restrict their use on aircraft.

 Vendor safety procedures will be complied with at all times.
 Lithium batteries (i.e. cell phones, laptop computers, etc.) will be declared to the vendor (pre-boarding) and to the pilot (pre-flight briefing).
-The vendor may require physical inspection of equipment with Li-Ion batteries. - b.
-Lithium batteries and Electronic Cigarettes will not be transported in checked luggage or in a baggage compartment.
+The vendor may require physical inspection of equipment with Li-lon batteries.